AarshBatra/biteSizedAQ/25.first.resp.sensor.human.body.aq.toolkit/README.md

 monitoring station that might be kilometres away, several minutes have already passed.
 Your body was already there.

-Consumer monitors are brilliant bits of kit for a different job: tracking short and long-term pollutant trends in your home, and identifying “silent” pollutants that have no smell or sensation at all.
+Consumer monitors are brilliant bits of kit for tracking short and long-term pollutant trends or even identifying “silent” pollutants that have no smell or sensation at all.
 For chronic, background pollution that your nose has long since stopped noticing, your device is indispensable.
-Think of your biological senses and your monitor as a team — your body catches the sharp, sudden, hyper-local spikes; your device tracks the slow, invisible, long-term trends that neither of you can feel.
+Think of your biological senses and your monitor as a team — your body catches the sharp, sudden, hyper-local spikes and informs you so that you can act; your device tracks the slow, invisible, long-term trends that neither of you can feel.

 To understand how this works in practice, I’ve laid out a few common daily scenarios that demonstrate how your biology “reads” the atmosphere alongside your digital tools.
 When you notice these signals — and can reasonably rule out other, more obvious causes — you can take immediate action to mitigate your exposure.
+Your AQ monitor can then help you confirm and quantify what your body first detected.

 ## **1. The Morning Veil: Visual Clarity**